stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/htmlfixedsaveoptions/get_optimizeoutput/_index.md

 title: Aspose::Words::Saving::HtmlFixedSaveOptions::get_OptimizeOutput method
 linktitle: get_OptimizeOutput
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::HtmlFixedSaveOptions::get_OptimizeOutput method.
+description: 'Aspose::Words::Saving::HtmlFixedSaveOptions::get_OptimizeOutput method.
 Flag indicates whether it is required to optimize output.
 If this flag is set redundant nested canvases and empty canvases are removed, also neighbor glyphs with the same formating are concatenated.
 Note: The accuracy of the content display may be affected if this property is set to true.
-Default is true in C++.
+Default is true in C++.'
 type: docs
 weight: 1000
 url: /cpp/aspose.words.saving/htmlfixedsaveoptions/get_optimizeoutput/